 Payment | Payment tokens usually have their own blockchains and rarely serve an additional purpose outside of use in transactions. |

 Governance | Governance tokens represent voting rights on a blockchain.
-Holders of these tokens are able to vote on the direction that a blockchain project takes, helping to decentralise decision-making. |
+Holders of these tokens are able to vote on the direction that a blockchain project takes, helping to decentralize the decision-making. |

 How to buy cryptocurrency

 Some investors, rather than buying the underlying asset, choose to invest in blockchain stocks or ETFs (Exchange-Traded Funds).
 Although this is an indirect investment, the value of the asset could potentially follow the price movements of the general crypto market, but perhaps with less volatility.
-It is also possible to invest in ETFs that track and replicate the price of bitcoin.
+It is also possible to invest in ETFs that track and replicate the price of Bitcoin.

 Tip: Regardless of how you buy them, it’s important to do thorough research before you start trading and investing in cryptocurrencies.
-Crypto can be very volatile and, like other financial assets, can be impacted by macroeconomic factors.

 Final thoughts

-Cryptocurrencies can seem like a daunting proposition at first.
-Whether you fully understand the notion of blockchain or not, cryptocurrencies themselves are a relatively uncomplicated asset to understand.
-Despite their price volatility, at their core, cryptocurrencies are secure, decentralised digital currencies that offer an alternative to traditional, government-backed fiat currencies.
+Despite their price volatility, at their core, cryptos are secure, decentralized digital currencies that offer an alternative to traditional, government-backed fiat currencies.
 Once you understand that, you could be ready to start investing.

 Head over to the eToro Academy to learn more about cryptocurrencies and the blockchain.